AhmedRady66/alx-low_level_programming/0x03-debugging/README.md

-This is how to debugg a c program
+This is C - Debugging